-We are primarily a clinical-stage company with no approved products, which makes assessment of our future viability difficult.
+We are a clinical-stage company with no approved products, which makes assessment of our future viability difficult.

 We are primarily a clinical-stage company, with a relatively limited operating history and with no approved therapeutic products or revenues from the sale of therapeutic products.
-As a result, there is limited information for investors to use when assessing our future viability as a company focused primarily on therapeutic products and our potential to successfully develop product candidates, conduct clinical trials, manufacture our products on a commercial scale, obtain regulatory approval and profitably commercialize any approved products.
+As a result, there is limited information for investors to use when assessing our future viability as a company focused primarily on therapeutic products and our

-We are significantly dependent upon the success of DCCR, our sole therapeutic product candidate.
+We are dependent upon the success of DCCR, our sole therapeutic product candidate.